teklynk/twitch_api_public/README.md

 - Rebuild the containers (this installs the extension defined in Dockerfile) `docker-compose up -d --build`

+If using docker, be sure to edit `getuserclips.php` and set `127.0.0.1` to the name of the memcache container `memcached`.
+There is a comment about this in the getuserclips.php file.

 ### Linux Server

 Linux server running nginx, php, php-fpm, curl.
 No Database needed.